Simple Swap Spaghetti Bolognese

 1. To make the Bolognese: Take a large frying pan/ wok and gently fry the chopped onion, carrot & celery until soft (takes about 8-10 minutes, over a medium heat), after 8/10 minutes add the grated garlic and oregano and mix through.
 Remove from pan and place to the side until needed.

 2. Turn up the heat a little (now medium to high), and brown the beef mince.
 Reduce the heat (to medium), add the onion, carrot and celery mix to the pan and stir well.
 Add the tomato puree and cook out for 3-5 minutes, stirring well.
 Add the fresh tomatoes, wine and stock cube (and balsamic vinegar if using), bring to the boil and reduce to a simmer.
 Allow to cook for at least 20/ 30 minutes to allow all flavours to combine.
 Salt and pepper to taste.

 3. To make the Courgetti: wash and top and tail the courgettes, using a spiralizer or julienne peeler, create thin ‘spaghetti-like’ strands.
-These can be eaten raw, or warmed through in a pan with a little boiling water (steam for 1-2 minutes).
+These can be eaten raw, or warmed through in a pan with a little boiling water or garlic butter (steam for 1-2 minutes).
 Add salt and pepper to taste.

-To serve: Pile up the Courgetti and top with Bolognese sauce
+Pile up the Courgetti (or your choice of greens) and top with Bolognese sauce.